mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 [reference-level-explanation]: #reference-level-explanation

-## Current Endpoints with the v1 API
+## V1 Endpoints

-While the endpoints are documented in details [here](https://github.com/mimblewimble/grin/blob/master/doc/api/node_api.md), here is an overview of the current REST API Endpoints of the v1 API.
+While the endpoints are documented in details [here](https://github.com/mimblewimble/grin/blob/master/doc/api/node_api.md), here is an overview of the REST API Endpoints of the v1 API.

 ```JSON
 [